William G. Joslyn: Vietnam War

 The health of General McCutcheon began to fail just two weeks after Joslyn's arrival, and he was soon relieved by Donn J. Robertson.
 Joslyn was promoted to the rank of brigadier general on February 1, 1971, and continued in capacity as chief of staff, III MAF.
 He took part in the Operation Lam Son 719 during February and March 1971, when force units provided air support for the operation.
 Due to the change of U.S. policy and ordered withdrawal of Marine troops, Joslyn was co-responsible for the redeployment of III Marine Amphibious Force to Okinawa, Japan.
 He left Vietnam on April 14, 1971, and spent next three months on Okinawa, Japan.
 For his service in South Vietnam, Joslyn was decorated with the Legion of Merit with Combat "V" and National Order of Vietnam, rank Knight by the Government of South Vietnam.

 Joslyn returned to the United States in July 1971 and assumed duty as deputy assistant chief of staff for operations (G-3) at Headquarters Marine Corps.
 He remained in that capacity until April 1973 and then assumed command of Marine Corps Base 29 Palms and also held dual command as commanding general, Force Troops, Fleet Marine Force, Pacific.
 In this capacity, he was responsible for all independent units under FMFPAC such as support artillery units, antiaircraft artillery units, military police battalions, separate engineer units and other miscellaneous force units.

 He was promoted to the rank of major general on May 10, 1974, and assumed command of 2nd Marine Division at Camp Lejeune, North Carolina.
 The division under Joslyn's command conducted intensive training in cold-weather and mountain warfare in Sierra Nevada and jungle warfare training in Panama.
 He commanded the division until July 1, 1976, when he retired from active service after 34 years of service.
 Joslyn received his third Legion of Merit for service with 2nd Marine Division.

 Retirement

-Joslyn then settled in California and worked as a vice president for Merrill Lynch, an American wealth management division under the auspices of Bank of America.
+Joslyn then settled in California and worked as a vice president for Merrill Lynch, then an independent company.
 He was inducted into the San Francisco Prep Hall of Fame in 1993, which publicly recognize those athletes who had demonstrated outstanding performances and leadership, while competing for their respective high schools.
 Joslyn was also active in the Marine Corps Oral History Program and received a Certificate of Appreciation from the Commandant of the Marine Corps, Paul X. Kelley in June 1986.

 Major General William G. Joslyn died on December 22, 2011, in La Jolla, California, and is buried at Fort Rosecrans National Cemetery together with his wife, Barbara Ruth Williams.
-They were survived by three children, Lt.
-Col. William J. Joslyn, USMC, Ret., Gwynneth Joslyn Bell, and Elizabeth Joslyn Richardson, the wife of Capt.
-Sam Richardson, USN, Ret.